Ovarian Vein Embolization in Kansas City, KS

-A majority of women who suffer from pelvic congestion syndrome are able to alleviate their symptoms with a minimally invasive procedure known as ovarian vein embolization.
+A majority of women with pelvic congestion syndrome are able to alleviate their symptoms with a minimally invasive procedure known as ovarian vein embolization.

 Pelvic congestion syndrome is a very painful condition that causes veins surrounding the pelvis to swell with blood, leading to increased pressure within those veins.
 This pressure most often results in severe pelvic pain, which is often compared to the symptoms presented by varicose veins in the legs.